Rangers at Canadiens | Recap

 NYR@MTL: Chytil tips in a PPG to extend the lead

-Suzuki cut it to 4-1 at 12:52 of the first, beating Shesterkin five-hole on Josh Anderson’s pass from behind the net.
+Suzuki cut it to 4-1 at 12:52 of the first, beating Shesterkin five-hole off a pass from Josh Anderson from behind the net.

-Suzuki made it 4-2 at 5:35 of the second when he cut across the goalmouth and tucked a backhand past Shesterkin’s right pad for his second straight goal.
+Suzuki made it 4-2 at 5:35 of the second with a power-play goal.
+He cut across the crease and tucked a backhand past Shesterkin’s right pad.

-Schneider put the Rangers up 5-2 at 8:57 with a wrist shot over Primeau’s left shoulder from the top of the left circle.
+Schneider put the Rangers ahead 5-2 at 8:57 with a wrist shot over Primeau’s left shoulder from the top of the left circle.

 “We’re still fighting, we’re trying to come back,” Canadiens forward Brendan Gallagher said.
 “You know, at 4-2, if we get the next one it’s game on, obviously.
 Even at 5-2, it’s a difficult task against a team of that caliber.”